 All sorts of help

 Jack told his doctor that the pain started in the middle of the night.
-He hadn't been involved in an accident, and he'd never had back problems before.
+He hadn't been involved in a car crash, and he'd never had back problems before.

-His doctor told him that an over-the-counter pain medicine like acetaminophen (such as Tylenol) could probably take care of the pain.
-He also gave him a prescription for a stronger pain pill, just in case.
+His doctor told him that an over-the-counter pain medicine like acetaminophen (such as Tylenol) or an NSAID (such as ibuprofen) could probably take care of the pain.
+He also gave him a prescription for a muscle relaxant, just in case.

 "He said I should walk if possible and try to be active," Jack says.
 "I asked about tests, like an X-ray, and he said that at this point, they would not help."

 His back improved, but it was slow.
 "I missed 3 to 4 days of work.
 When I went back to work, I stood during meetings and took several short walks a day.
 It still hurt a lot.
 But it was getting better.
 It took about 2 months to really feel okay again."